scious/documentation/docs/bask/latest.md

 Pulls the latest changes for the current plugin from the Bubble editor to your local workspace with conditions:

-1. The first time you run `Bask Pull`, it will
-2. Otherwise, Bask will only update

 - First run for any given plugin:

-  - Will clone repo to your computer in a directory of your choosing.
+  - Clones `current_plugin` to computer in a directory of user's choosing.
+  - Add plugin's directory to VS Code workspace.
+  - Insert plugin's local file path as a `local_plugin_path` entry in the local plugin_directory.
+  -
+  - Insert its local file path into the correct entry in the local plugin directory.
   - Will checkout the main branch into a git branch of your choosing (has to be a new branch).
   - Run `merge_core_into_bask()`
     - `update_bask_server_side_actions()`
     - `update_bask_client_side_actions()`
     - `update_bask_visual_elements()`
       All of these functions rely on `map_core_to_bask(file_path)`